VivekBits2210/new-tab-vocab/README.md

 # GRE Chrome extension
-Learn new GRE words every time you open a tab
+Learn new GRE words every time you open a tab.
+Choose your difficulty and switch between learn and test modes.
+Write out the meanings yourself in test mode.

 ## License
 [MIT](LICENSE)

-## Getting Help

-For usage questions, the best place to go to is [StackOverflow](https://stackoverflow.com/questions/).

 ## Contributing to pykindler